rosiehiggins/Metaverse-NVC-research-project/README.md

 #### Steps:

 install pyenv : https://github.com/pyenv-win/pyenv-win

 Then set up your local python to be 3.6.8

--pyenv install 3.6.8
+- pyenv install 3.6.8
--pyenv local 3.6.8
+- pyenv local 3.6.8

 Install virtualenv: https://stackoverflow.com/questions/48911582/virtualenv-to-path-on-windows-10

--pip install --user virtualenv
+- pip install --user virtualenv

-Then set up a virtual environment, see: https://docs.python.org/3/library/venv.html -python3 -m venv /path/to/new/virtual/environment
+Then set up a virtual environment, see: https://docs.python.org/3/library/venv.html

+- python3 -m venv /path/to/new/virtual/environment

-The activate virtual env by running activate script -cd venv
+The activate virtual env by running activate script

+- cd venv
--cd Scripts
+- cd Scripts
--activate.bat
+- activate.bat

 **NOTE!!** in Windows 10 powershell you need to run ./activate.PS1 and you may need to set permissions, see this post for more info: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows